Things to do during May half-term in London

-Get ready for a week of family fun in London during the May half-term holiday 2021 (also known as summer half-term).
+Get ready for a week of family fun in London during the May half-term holiday 2024, also known as summer half-term (25 May-2 Jun).

 Plan your May school holiday break with this guide to the top things to do during half-term in London.
 Discover family-friendly museums, half-term activities and kids' shows, and take the children outdoors to London's parks and playgrounds on a sunny day.